17 Dependencies

 Similarly, we need to consider how our dependencies affect our prioritizations.

 Again, we have a simple rule and a table that describes whether or not a requirement of a particular priority can depend on another prioritized requirement.
-The table is read in the same manner, with the row headings and column headings being used to fill in the blanks of the same question, and the cell at the intersection of the row and column providing the answer.
+The table is read in the same way, with row headings and column headings being used to fill in the blanks of the same question, and the cell at the intersection of the row and column providing the answer.

 Rule 3